samselikoff/samselikoff.com/tutorials/intro-to-d3-big-data.md

 ---
 layout: writing
-title:  "An Intro to D3, with applications to Big Data"
+title:  "An Introduction to D3"
+subtitle:  "With applications to big data"
 slug: "intro-to-d3-big-data"
 date: February 24, 2014
 ---